open5e/open5e/source/monsters/tome-of-beasts/B/bone-collective.rst

 ends and the creature
 can heal normally.
 Lost Charisma can be
-regained with a lesser
+regained with a :ref:`srd:lesser-restoration` spell or comparable magic.
-restoration spell or
-comparable magic.